 Necrotic enteritis is caused by Clostridium perfringens.
 Necrotic enteritis is often found in association with coccidiosis and should be investigated in any suspect coccidiosis outbreak.
 Clostridium perfringens is a commensal in the chicken digestive tract under normal conditions, but it tends to overgrow and cause clinical disease when there is an excess of nutrients in the jejunum and ileum, which results in changes in the intestinal micro-environment.

-If necrotic enteritis is suspected, then the treatment of choice until the diagnosis is confirmed would be amoxicillin at 20 mg/kg/day for three to five days, depending on the speed of recovery, whilst being aware of withholding periods as it will have good efficacy against Clostridium perfringens, has a short WHP and, since water soluble, can be applied immediately.
+If necrotic enteritis is suspected, then the treatment of choice until the diagnosis is confirmed would be amoxicillin, as it will have good efficacy against Clostridium perfringens and has a short WHP.